francisdbillones/journal/_posts/2022-08-21-the-smartphone-software-scene-is-a-joke.md

 ---
 layout: post
-title: The smartphone software scene is a joke
+title: the smartphone software scene is a joke
 ---

 The smartphone as it exists today is a cornerstone of society.
 Everyone that isn't an extremist, in crippling poverty, or a child, has one.
 So why is smartphone software so bad?